ygombo/ygombo.github.io/content/publication/dscc/index.md

 publication_types: ["article"]

 # Publication name and optional abbreviated publication name.
-publication: "2021 American Control Conference"
+publication: "ASME Dynamic Systems and Control Conference"
-publication_short: "2021 ACC"
+publication_short: "2019 ASME DSCC"

-abstract: Decentralized network theories focus on achieving consensus and in speeding up the rate of convergence to consensus.
-However, network cohesion (i.e., maintaining consensus) during transitions between consensus values is also important when transporting flexible structures.
-Deviations in the robot positions due to loss of cohesion when moving flexible structures from one position to another, such as uncured-composite aircraft wings, can cause large deformations, which in turn, can result in potential damage.
-The major contribution of this work is to develop a decentralized approach to transport flexible objects in a cohesive manner using local force measurements, without the need for additional communication between the robots.
-Additionally, stability conditions are developed for discrete-time implementation of the proposed cohesive-transition approach, and experimental results are presented, which show that the proposed cohesive transportation approach can reduce the relative deformations by 85% when compared to the case without it.
+abstract: Efficient and accurate robotic interactions with flexible structures are critical for many manufacturing processes where the elasticity of the workpiece and the robot must be accounted for.
+In particular, for clamping and drilling flexible structures, maintaining tool-workpiece normality and limiting shear forces are essential.
+The main contribution of this article is to show experimentally, that data acquired during a robotic clamping operation can be used to speed up the process for similar operations.
+Utilizing the learned parameters, a map between the measured forces and robot joint positions is used to develop time-based robot-joint (velocity) trajectories to achieve a specified robot-workpiece interaction.
+Experimental results show that the operating speed can be increased by three times while maintaining interaction forces and torques within acceptable levels.
 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.